simonecossaro/PresidentialHacking/home.md

 The shell command `netdiscover` automates the process of discovering live hosts on a network.
 It generates ARP requests for each IP address within a specified range.
 These requests are broadcasted to all devices on the local network, prompting devices with the corresponding IP addresses to respond with their MAC addresses. `netdiscover` collects these responses and records the IP and MAC address pairs, and it can also identify the device vendor.
 As a result, the output of `netdiscover` is a list of active hosts on the network.

 From the vendor column in the obtained list, it is suggested that the potential target IP address could be 10.0.2.3 or 10.0.2.8.
-To determine which is the correct address, it is necessary to identify the active services on these addresses.
+To determine which is the correct one, it is necessary to identify the active services on these addresses.

 The `nmap` command is used to identify the services, open ports, and software versions on the machine at the indicated address.